 A reality check on investing in the stock market

 Unfortunately, Erica had thrown caution to the wind believing she was invincible after gaining a basic education in trading.
 And like many before her, she thought how hard can trading really be?
-Well she found out the hard way because she crashed and burned big time and with a bruised ego decided that she needed to apply a tourniquet to her life savings so as not to lose everything.
-In fact her husband asked her to give up trading altogether.
+Well, she found out the hard way because she crashed and burned big time and with a bruised ego decided that she needed to apply a tourniquet to her life savings so as not to lose everything.
+In fact, her husband asked her to give up trading altogether.

 But Erica had never failed at anything in her life and she realised that if she was going to succeed at investing in the stock market and make money consistently she needed to invest in a proper education.
-And the good news is that her investment in the Diploma of Share Trading and Investment paid off handsomely because what began as a hobby has today turned into a full-fledged trading career that provides a lifestyle most only dream of.
+The good news is that her investment in the Diploma of Share Trading and Investment paid off handsomely because what began as a hobby has today turned into a full-fledged trading career that provides a lifestyle most only dream of.

 While you can read the full account of Erica’s journey on our website, I wanted to bring her story to your attention as I have witnessed so many people unknowingly choose the wrong path and consequently lose tens of thousands of dollars and in some cases their life savings when investing in the stock market.
-My intention is stop you from losing your hard earned cash and to guide you in a direction that will ensure you know how to profit consistently from the stock market.
+My intention is stop you from losing your hard-earned cash and to guide you in a direction that will ensure you know how to profit consistently from the stock market.

 How to make money consistently investing in the stock market

 The solution to creating wealth is to do what wealthy people do, which means having a simple plan or a set of guiding principles so as not to make investing in the stock market overly complex.
-In fact, I always encourage our students to apply the KISS principle because these four letters have a very important place when it comes to learning how to trade stocks successfully.
-Some of you may be thinking of the saying keep-it-simple-stupid, however, my version of this four letter acronym is to keep-it-simple-smart.
+I always encourage our students to apply the KISS principle because these four letters have a very important place when it comes to learning how to trade stocks successfully.
+Some of you may be thinking of the saying keep-it-simple-stupid, however, my version of this four-letter acronym is to keep-it-simple-smart.
 Let me explain.